-Join Diana Weynand for an in-depth discussion in this video Video finishing touches, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Video finishing touches, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - When you approach the end of a project you'll be focusing…on the story's finishing touches before its big debut.…But as you dot your i's and cross your t's, don't forget…there are always opportunities to reflect the heart and soul…of your story, to remind the viewer of the story essence.…In the project library let's open…the Final Video Touches project.…In this project there are just a few clips…because I just want to show you a few ideas…of how you can combine images together to create…something more than what they might be alone.…